 Angry Robot tries hard to find and publish fiction from a wide range of ethnic, gender, sexuality and lifestyle perspectives, but we know we can do more.
 We are also aware that some folks feel that their voice is unlikely to be heard.
 We are deliberately saying: We want to see diverse books, so please don’t hold back.

-In the run-up to the opening date, we’ll post some more detailed discussion from various members of the Robot family about what they are especially looking for.
+We’ve also posted some more detailed discussion from various members of the Robot family about what they are especially looking for – see the links elsewhere.

 What books do you really not want?